danbev/learning-wasi/notes/component-module.md

             | +---------------------------+  |
             +--------------------------------+
 ```
+We still imports and exports, but these functions use types defined in
+an Interface Definition Language (IDL) called WebAssembly Interface Types (WIT)
+which describe the interfaces.
+The WebAssembly Core Modules are still the same
+core modules as we had without the component module, so the sources for these
+core modules could have been written in any language that can compile to wasm.
+The component module will then take care of translating between the types used
+in the WIT and the types that the core modules work with.

 Features of the Component Model are:
 * Marshaling of types between modules in a standard way